xrdocs/8000/_blogs/cisco-8000-platform-security.md

 Trust features are built in to every stage of product development at Cisco right from component ordering through a trusted supply chain network to downloading the boot image, shipping the final product to the customer and customer deployment or field deployment.

+### Uncompromised Network Security

 Cisco has a long history of offering industry leading security offerings and it is the **biggest cybersecurity vendor in the world based on revenue** – and the second fastest growing.
-Canalys Research recently _ranked the top 5 vendors_, with Cisco leading the pack at just under 10 percent market share (as of Q4 2018) [8].
+Canalys Research recently _ranked the top 5 vendors_, with Cisco leading the pack at just under 10% market share (as of Q4 2018) [8].

 ![]({{site.baseurl}}/images/cisco%208000%20platform%20security%203.jpg)
 {: .align-center}